 What Do Opossums Look Like?

 Like raccoons, opossums have adapted remarkably to humans.
 They are commonly found in urban and suburban areas.
-They can be mistaken for raccoons due to some similarities in their features, but their coats are distinctly unique.
+When considering what an opossum looks like, it’s important to note they can often be mistaken for raccoons due to some similarities in their features.
+However, their coats are distinctly unique.

-Virginia opossums are generally about the size of a domestic cat, though their size varies depending on location and food availability.
+Virginia opossums, for example, are generally about the size of a domestic cat, though their size varies depending on location and food availability.
 Their fur is dull gray, with white around their long snouts and pink noses and feet.
 They have long, hairless, prehensile tails that they can use to grab branches and carry small objects.

 What Do Opossums Eat, and What Would Attract Them to Your Home?